lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 receive() external payable
 ```

-Is executed on value transfers to the contract.
+Executed when value is transferred to the contract.

 _Triggers the **[ValueReceived](#valuereceived)** event when a native token is received._